Ukraine's children are faces of hope as war continues

 World Vision is responding to the needs of Ukrainian refugees and internally displaced, and host communities.

 The war in Ukraine that started on 24 February 2022 brought unimaginable suffering and pain to over 17 million Ukrainians, many are women and children.
-Over a year on, World Vision's assistance has reached over 1.3 million people, almost half are children and the most vulnerable.
+Over two years on, World Vision's assistance has reached over two million people, almost half are children and the most vulnerable.

 Response Director Chris Palusky: “Children are struggling to cope with trauma piled on top of trauma.
 Based on the experiences of other children and families affected by conflict, we can expect that over 1.5 million children in Ukraine may develop depression, anxiety, post-traumatic stress disorder (PTSD), bipolar disorder or schizophrenia as a result of their experiences during the war."